By Dr. James M. Dahle, WCI Founder

 Lastly, you're less likely than most patients to demand unnecessary tests.
-So, unless you or a family member has an expensive chronic condition, or you have access to a particularly low cost standard health insurance plan) I think you are far better off getting a HDHP and an HSA.
+So, unless you or a family member has an expensive chronic condition, or you have access to a particularly low-cost standard health insurance plan) I think you are far better off getting a HDHP and an HSA.
 Then, when you do have health costs, pay for them out of your regular earnings, or in the event of catastrophe, your emergency fund (you do have an emergency fund of at least $12,100, right?)
 That way your HSA will grow and grow until retirement, gradually becoming your stealth IRA. $6150 a year for 35 years at 5% real is equal to over $556,000.

 My recommended provider for an HSA is Health Savings Administrators, which features many of the Vanguard funds you probably already hold in other investment accounts.
 (Disclosure- I'm not paid to make that recommendation, but if someone would like to, you know how to contact me.)

-Update: 2012 contribution limits are $3100 (individual) and $6250 (family).
-2012 required deductibles are still $1200 (individual) and $2400 (family) but the maximum out of pocket limit has been raised to $6150 (individual) and $12,100 (family.)
+Update: 2018 contribution limits are $3450 (individual) and $6900 (family).
+2018 required deductibles are $1350 (individual) and $2700 (family) and the maximum out of pocket limit is $6650 (individual) and $13,300 (family.)